Complete guide to the World Series of Poker with key dates, tournament schedule how to enter and buy into the WSOP events.

 The series takes place at the linked casinos of the Horseshoe (formerly Ballys) and Paris in Las Vegas from May-July 2025.

-Overall, the schedule is likely to be similar to last year's, with a few minor changes and additions.
+Overall, the schedule is similar to last year's, with a few minor changes and additions, and for the first time in World Series of Poker history there will be a total of 100 live bracelet events.

 World Series of Poker Schedule 2025